What is prosecutorial misconduct?

 Prosecutorial misconduct is when the prosecutor misbehaves to the point where the outcome of the trial was affected.
 If this happened in your case, there is the possibility that you may be able to win on a motion for a new trial.
 This motion would make the earlier conviction invalid and would allow you to begin the trial process from the beginning once again.

 There are some common forms of prosecutorial misconduct, these include stating or referring to facts that have not been proven in the trial, referring to evidence that the judge has deemed inadmissible in court or that are inadmissible by nature, commenting on the defendant’s choice of whether or not to testify at their own trial, making statements that are designed to make the jury feel a certain way, and/or keeping evidence that could have helped the defense’s case from them.

-Prosecutorial misconduct can occur at any point in in the criminal court process; it can occur during a jury trial, or during pretrial or sentencing hearings.
-Even if one or more of the forms of prosecutorial misconduct takes place in a trial, it is necessary to show that there as some sort of prejudice elicited from the misconduct that affected the jury in order for the motion for a new trial to be granted.
+Prosecutorial misconduct can occur at any point in the criminal court process; it can occur during a jury trial, or during pretrial or sentencing hearings.
+Even if one or more of the forms of prosecutorial misconduct takes place in a trial, it is necessary to show that there is some sort of prejudice elicited from the misconduct that affected the jury in order for the motion for a new trial to be granted.

 Types of prosecutorial misconduct

 As mentioned, one type of prosecutorial misconduct, asserting facts not in evidence, means that the prosecutor brought some fact or facts that have not been proven in the course of the trial to be true.
 It can be difficult to get a motion for a new trial based on this type of prosecutorial misconduct because the judge often feels that the jury can come to the conclusion that the facts were not supported on their own.